Flat Vs Reducing Interest Rate: Which is Better?

 • T is the repayment period

 A reducing rate is a type of interest in which your interest liability reduces with every EMI payment.
-This is because it’s computed on the outstanding loan amount each time you repay a portion of it.
+This is because the interest is computed on the outstanding loan amount each time you repay a portion of the loan.

 Since your interest dues decrease with every instalment, this can be a more cost-effective option.